 NOTE 2: When the SEALDD server sends the dummy UL packet as monitoring response to the SEALDD client depends on SEALDD server implementation.

+For crossflow RTT measurement, when the 1st DL packet matching the received DL flow information is to be sent, the SEALDD server encapsulates the DL monitoring packet with previously received T1 and sends the DL monitoring packet to the SEALDD client.

 10. The SEALDD client records the local time T4 when the SEALDD client receives the DL monitoring packet and calculates the latency with T1, T2, T3, T4.
 The SEALDD client can also calculate the bitrate and jitter over a certain period over a specific SEALDD connection by recording the status of the SEALDD monitoring packets.
 The SEALDD client also evaluates the reporting criteria if present in the SEALDD transmission quality measurement subscription request in order to generate the transmission quality measurement report.

+For crossflow RTT measurement, if T1 is received in the DL packet, the SEALDD client records local time T2 and calculates RTT based on T1 and T2.

 Depending on which entity triggers the data transmission quality measurement, step 11 and step 12 corresponds to step 2 to step 5, step 13 corresponds to step 6.

 11-12.
 The SEALDD client reports the data transmission quality measurement results (e.g. latency, jitter, bitrate) to the VAL server via the SEALDD server.